 Connecting to a backup battery source is a temporary solution but gives you enough time to identify the issue and resolve it.
 You can use an uninterruptible power supply (USP) and connect your WiFi system and phone system to it to restore connectivity and power.
 Note that this solution only works if your ISP is not affected by the power outage.

 8. Divert Calls to Voicemail or Other Locations

 Using your smartphone, access your VoIP provider’s control panel, and adjust call forwarding settings.
 You might choose to route calls to your voicemail box or to employees in other locations.
 You can add in multiple numbers and SIP devices that these calls will forward to.
 This way, callers trying to reach your business can still get the assistance they need.
 You may even choose to add a new greeting or pre-recorded message letting customers know that your phone system is down but they can leave a voicemail message, and your reps will get in touch with them as soon as possible.

 Lastly, if your power or internet outage does not affect the use of your smartphone, you can use your VoIP phone service through the smartphone as a temporary solution.
 For example, you can download our softphone app on your smartphone and make and receive business calls with your business phone number(s).
 With our softphone, you can:

 - Make outbound calls with dynamic caller IDs

 Do You Have a Backup Plan in Place?

 The best way to minimize VoIP system downtime is to prepare for it.
 The above are some ways you prevent loss of data and usage by setting up backups in place.
-Want to learn more about how our VoIP phone service is a reliable solution?
+Want to learn more about how our VoIP phone service has 99.999% uptime?
 Call us today and chat with our representatives!